StakeSquid/graphprotocol-mainnet-docker/docs/advanced-config.md

     ufw route allow proto tcp from any to any port 80

 This allows the public network to access all published ports whose container port is `80`.
+If you are serving traffic over https then you need to also run the rule again with `port 443`.

 Note: If we publish a port by using option `-p 8080:80`, we should use the container port `80`, not the host port `8080`.